DomWilliams0/flotdiles/README.md

    * `--push` to push all your local changes
    * `--push -f` to *force* push all your local changes to overwrite the remote version, you savage.
 * Validate your flotdiles with `flotdiles verify`.
 This will create and delete invalid symlinks.
+* View differences between your local and remote flotdiles with `flotdiles.py status`